gagolews/realtest/.devel/sphinx/index.md

 - assertions,
 - current behaviour that we'd like to see changed in the future,
-- alternative yet perfectly acceptable behaviours (e.g., when outputs are platform-dependent and should remain so),
+- alternative yet perfectly acceptable practices (e.g., when outputs are platform-dependent and should remain so),
 - requested features to be implemented in due time (e.g., as part of the monitoring of third-party